Things To Consider When Doing Home Extensions

 The home extension timeline can vary depending on the type of extension you choose.
 Usually, it can range from six to fifteen months.
 However, a basic idea of the project’s time frame can significantly help.
 So, here’s a quick overview.

-Preparation involves listing your requirements, surveying the area and choosing a financing option.
-This takes anywhere between 2 and 4 weeks.
-Then, you pick an architect and layout the entire project with sketches.
+Preparation involves listing your requirements, surveying the area, and choosing a financing option.
+This takes 2 to 4 weeks.
+Then, you pick an architect and sketch out the entire project.
 This can take around five weeks.

-Once that is done, the builder will submit the design plan to local authorities for approval.
-This usually takes six weeks, after which you can tender the project and mobilise contractors.
-This takes around 4 to 8 weeks.
+Once that is done, the builder submits the design plan to local authorities for approval, which usually takes six weeks.
+After that, you can tender the project and mobilise contractors, which takes four to eight weeks.

 Finally, the construction begins, and the time depends on the type of extension, weather conditions, etc. However, your architect will be able to give you a rough idea of the time frame.